 - Category: Salad

 For The Vinaigrette:

-- 1/3 cup good quality extra virgin olive oil, plus 1 tablespoon more for massaging the kale leaves
+- 1/3 cup good quality extra virgin olive oil plus 1 additional tablespoon for massaging the kale leaves.

 - 3 tablespoons fresh lemon juice